Scrabble (game show): Original run

-1990 pilot

-A pilot for daily syndication was produced for the Fall 1990 season.
-Steve Edwards was cast as host, due to Woolery's unavailability since he was hosting Love Connection in syndication, with Charlie Tuna returning as announcer.

-The show kept much of the game the same from the 1984-1990 NBC version, but made a few changes.
-Each round had a theme that the answers would fall under (e.g. "At the Movies") and instead of picking tiles, contestants would call numbers off of a board that corresponded with a letter in the puzzle or a stopper.

-The show ultimately was not picked up, but much of the set and music from this pilot were reused in the 1993 revival.
+This version of Scrabble aired in reruns from September 16, 1991 to October 13, 1995 (except for a period from February 6 to April 14, 1995) on USA Network.
+Reruns also briefly aired exclusively on WNBC-TV in New York City from March 26 to September 7, 1990.

 1993 revival

 In late 1992, NBC cancelled the soap opera Santa Barbara after an eight-year run.
-The network then announced it was trading the 3:00 pm timeslot back to its affiliates in exchange for the 12:00 pm timeslot from its affiliates; NBC was to bring back Scrabble and pair it with a new program based on the board game Scattergories hosted by Dick Clark in the noon hour.
+The network announced it was trading the 3:00 pm timeslot in exchange for the 12:00 pm timeslot from its affiliates.
+NBC brough back Scrabble and paired it with a new program based on the board game Scattergories hosted by Dick Clark in the noon hour.

-However, not all of NBC's affiliates would air the revived Scrabble at its scheduled time due to their continuing practice of airing local newscasts or other syndicated programming in the 12:00 pm hour; this resulted in some NBC stations airing the show in a different spot on their schedule while others did not air it at all, often relegating it to independent stations in some media markets.
+However, not all of NBC's affiliates aired the revived Scrabble at its scheduled time due to their continuing practice of airing local newscasts or other syndicated programming at noon.
+This resulted in some NBC stations airing the show in a different spot on their schedule while others did not air it at all, often relegating it to independent stations in some media markets.
 In the markets that did air Scrabble at its scheduled time, the show faced off against local programming on other network affiliates, but never fared well enough against them.
 As a result, NBC canceled Scrabble after twenty-one weeks of episodes and aired its last episode on June 11, 1993.
-The show was then replaced on June 14 by reruns of Classic Concentration, which aired until December 31; following that, the final two weeks of Caesars Challenge, which had replacedScattergories, aired at noon before NBC gave the time slot back to its affiliates.
+Reruns of Classic Concentration replaced Scrabble on June 14, which aired until December 31.
+Following this, the final two weeks of Caesars Challenge, which replaced Scattergories, aired at noon before NBC gave the time slot back to its affiliates.

-Episode Status

-All of the 1984-1990 NBC version and the 1993 NBC version are believed to be intact.
-The 1990 pilot episode is also intact.

-Currently, the rights of the program are shared between Fremantle Media and Hasbro.
-Reruns haven't aired since leaving USA Network in 1995.